faisal7806/frappe-server-side/Server-side-scripting.md

         FROM `tab[doctype]` WHERE [fieldnameA] = %(string1)s and [fieldnameB] = %(string2)s""",
         {'string1': input1, 'string2': input1}, as_dict=True )

+_where:
-where [fieldname1] and [fieldname2] are the fields you want returned, [doctype] is the document type you are querying from, [fieldnameA] and [fieldnameB] are the fields that filter the response based on requirements, and input1 and input 2 are variables determined earlier in the code.
+[fieldname1] and [fieldname2] are the fields you want returned,
+[doctype] is the document type you are querying from,
+[fieldnameA] and [fieldnameB] are the fields that filter the response based on requirements, and
+input1 and input 2 are variables determined earlier in the code._

 The SQL queries can be used between several doctype.
 For example, if you wanted to find the description field of DocA that has a fieldnameB = input1 in the child table DocB, you could do the following: